dkounadis/wavemo/README.md

 # wavemo
 End-to-end emotion recognition from raw audio

-A simple Convolutional Neural Network for emotion recognition using the Berlin Database of Emotional Speech EMODB.
+A Convolutional Neural Network for Speech Emotion Recognition (SER) trained on the Berlin Database of Emotional Speech EMODB: http://emodb.bilderbar.info/download/.
-You can download EMODB here http://emodb.bilderbar.info/download/

-Run `train.py` (full train ~17mins in an RTX GPU) to train a model from scratch or download a pretrained model (36MB) here https://drive.google.com/file/d/11h4XOqM2pvaPj9MhVCwGJmXKqWZUswYE/view?usp=sharing
+`train.py` trains a model from scratch (400 epochs take ~17mins in an RTX GPU) and saves best accuracy `.pth`.

+Alternatively you can download a pretrained model (76,7% SER accuracy) from here https://drive.google.com/file/d/11h4XOqM2pvaPj9MhVCwGJmXKqWZUswYE/view?usp=sharing

-Run `jupyter notebook test.ipynb` to predict emotion on your own voice recording (must be 16kHZ `.wav`)
+`demo.ipynb` shows how to predict emotion on your own voice recording.

+To run `train.py` you should specify `cfg.data_dir` in `config.py` to point in the EMODB data.

+To run `demo.ipynb` you should specify `cfg.pth` in `config.py`